theShamrockCoder/ML_evaluation/README.md

 ## Data

 All orignal data can be found in `data/`, each dataset/s can be found in a folder by the same name, this convention is fillowed accross all directories.
+An overview of the data processing data flow can be found in `DFD_MAE.drawio.png`.

 ## Plots